LeonDLotter/NiSpace/README.rst

 In recent years, several methods have been developed to compare spatial patterns between brain maps.
 In the simplest case, two brain maps are correlated with each other at the voxel- or parcel-level.
 The resulting correlation coefficient reflects the degree to which the two maps share a spatial pattern.
 We refer to this spatial correlation as "*colocalization*".
 The `NiSpace` toolbox aims to provide the most comprehensive, yet easy-to-use and flexible framework for colocalization estimation, significance testing, and visualization to date.

 ``NiSpace`` is under development and its `documentation <https://nispace.readthedocs.io/>`_ is currently incomplete.
-We are very happy about anyone who already likes to try it.
+We welcome anyone who would like to give it a try!
 If you encounter bugs or have a question, feel free to open a GitHub issue or contact us via `email <mailto:leondlotter@gmail.com>`_!

 There are of course many other tools available, of which a few are listed below: